A first view on the density of 5-planar graphs: Conclusions and Open Problems

 We have considered density bounds for the class of 5-planar graphs.
 New techniques for the analysis of non-planar graph structures led to various new insights in structural properties of $k$-planar graphs for $k \geq 5$.
 Our work now leads to a number of open questions:

-\begin{itemize} \item Close the gap between the lower and upper bound for (outer) $5$-planar graphs.
+\begin{itemize} \item Refine the bounds for (outer) $5$-planar graphs.
 We suspect that simple $5$-planar graphs have at most $6.2n-\mathcal{O}(1)$ edges, while there exist non-homotopic $5$-planar multigraphs with $6.4n-O(1)$ edges.
 These can be obtained by duplicating all chords of the construction of \cref{thm:lower-outer} into the outer face.
-An improvement of the current upper bound to $6.2n-\mathcal{O}(1)$ would also improve the constant of the Crossing Lemma to $\frac{1}{25.85}$. \item Extend our technique to non-simple $k$-planar graphs. \item Apply our technique to other graph classes such as $k$-planar $C_r$-free graphs in order to extend the work of~\cite{https://doi.org/10.4230/lipics.gd.2024.27}. \item We showed that, unlike the cases for $k \leq 4$, polyhedral $h$-framed $5$-planar graphs fall short of achieving the density of optimal $5$-planar graphs by a linear margin.
-Is this true for any $k \geq 5$? \item Is there a corresponding threshold effect for $k$-planar $h$-framed graphs? \item Find shorter proofs for known bounds with our technique, e.g.~for 4-planar graphs \cite{DBLP:journals/comgeo/Ackerman19}.
+An improvement of the upper bound to $6.2n-\mathcal{O}(1)$ would also improve the constant of the Crossing Lemma to $\frac{1}{25.85}$. \item Extend our technique to non-simple $k$-planar drawings and graphs. \item Apply our technique to other graph classes such as $k$-planar $C_r$-free graphs in order to extend the work of~\cite{BekosBBDHKMOW25} for $r=3,4$. \item Unlike for $k \leq 4$, polyhedral $h$-framed $5$-planar graphs fall short of achieving the density of optimal $5$-planar graphs by a linear margin.
+Is this true for any larger $k \geq 5$? \end{itemize}